-Obesity is more commonly found in high-income countries rather than middle to low-income countries.
-The international trend is that greater obesity tracks with greater wealth, according to a report by the National Center for Biotechnology Information (NCBI).
+Obesity is more prevalent in high-income countries than in middle-to low-income countries.
+According to a National Center for Biotechnology Information report, the international trend is that greater obesity correlates with greater wealth (NCBI).

-For example, economic growth in China and India also increased obesity rates by several-folds.
+Economic growth in China and India, for example, has increased obesity rates severalfold.

-The cost of fruits, vegetables and whole grains are much higher than those of high-fat, high-carb processed foods that are sold in larger quantities and have a longer shelf life, reports the Florida-Times Union.
+According to the Florida-Times Union, the cost of fruits, vegetables, and whole grains is much higher than that of high-fat, high-carb processed foods that are sold in larger quantities and have a longer shelf life.

-Similarly, parks and sport facilities are less available to people at or below the poverty line.
-Low-income families lack the necessary funds to afford gym memberships, athletic clothing, and/or exercise equipment.
+Similarly, parks and sports facilities are less accessible to people living in poverty.
+Low-income families do not have the resources to pay for gym memberships, athletic clothing, and/or exercise equipment.

-Obesity in the U.S. is not only a health issue, but also an economic and political issue.
-The U.S. Department of Health and Human Services estimates that obese Americans pay 42 percent more in healthcare costs and life insurance premiums than normal weight individuals.
+Obesity in the United States is not only a health issue but also a financial and political one.
+According to the US Department of Health and Human Services, obese Americans pay 42 percent more in healthcare costs and life insurance premiums than normal-weight people.

-The Obama administration has launched a nationwide campaign to educate Americans about nutrition and instituted measures, such as the National School Lunch Program, to provide healthier food options to children.
-Obesity is linked to the development of life-threatening health conditions such as cardiovascular disease, diabetes, and stroke.
+The Obama administration launched a nationwide nutrition education campaign and implemented policies, such as the National School Lunch Program, to provide healthier food options to children.
+Obesity has been linked to the development of potentially fatal medical conditions such as cardiovascular disease, diabetes, and stroke.